WuerthPhoenix/tornado/engine/matcher/README.md

 Common entries to all configurations:
 - **from**: An expression that determines to value to which to apply the extractor regex;
 - **modifiers_post**: A list of String modifiers to post process the extracted value.
-These can be:
+They can be:

   - *Lowercase*: it converts the resulting String to lower case;
   - *ReplaceAll*: it returns a new string with all matches of a substring replaced by a replacement;